 Yet it is the hands-free option that is the killer app here: fans call it “life changing,” especially for moms with another toddler at home (and hence the need to multi-task).
-Of course, at over $300, this pump better be darn impressive.
-And it’s amazing that all this comes from a pump that basically fits in the palm of your hand (ok, if you have big hands).
+Retail is $300, and at that price this pump better be darn impressive.
+Good news, though, we’ve found it online for under $250.
+Regardless, it’s amazing that all this comes from a pump that basically fits in the palm of your hand (ok, if you have big hands).

 FYI: If you receive a stripped down Medela pump from your insurance company, Medela sells accessories (like carry bags) a la carte from their web site.
 Rating: A-